powerhousepro69/videoinfox/readme.md

 ### To use Play Clipboard:

-#### Copy a local file including full path to the clipboard and press  enter  to verify validity and  p  to play.

-#### Copy a video url to the clipboard and press  enter  to verify validity and  p  to download and auto play.
+#### Copy a video url to the clipboard then press enter to verify validity then &nbsp; p &nbsp; to download and auto play.